Deer Head Chihuahua

 - Loose Kneecap

-The Chihuahua is a feisty, energetic, and charming little companion who will want to follow you almost everywhere and crawl up into your lap whenever it gets the chance.
-That is why you will sometimes see people carrying these dogs in their purses and bags.
-They tend to form a deep bond with a single person, but they are equally timid and suspicious of strangers.
+The deer head chihuahua is a sweet, energetic, and charming little companion who will want to follow you almost everywhere and crawl up into your lap whenever it gets the chance.
+They tend to form a deep bond with a single person, and they are eager to please.
 Their charming personality and ease with which they adapt to small living spaces make them excellent choices for apartment dwellers.
 They can also double as watchdogs.
-However, you should be aware that if they don’t receive enough attention, then Chihuahuas can sometimes resort to some bad behavior.
-Make sure you have enough time to devote to their social and mental well-being.
+Socialize these dogs as pups so they will be calm around other people and dogs as they get older.

 How to Take Care of the Deer Head Chihuahua

-A fully grown adult Chihuahua will only need to consume about half a cup of dog food per day, although the exact amount will depend on the dog’s size, age, and activity level.
+A fully grown adult deer head chihuahua will only need to consume about half a cup of dog food per day, although the exact amount will depend on the dog’s size, age, and activity level.
 The Chihuahua can be a picky eater, but small-sized dry kibble rich in proteins and fats may be the best for this type of dog.

 As mentioned previously, the Chihuahua comes in two different types of coats, which will affect how often it needs to be groomed.
 The short-haired Chihuahua should only be brushed and bathed whenever the need happens to arise.